 How do I pay for medical care abroad?

 See your program page or program handbook for specifics.
 Please be prepared to pay out of pocket for medications, co-pays, and other medical expenses.
 ISOS can sometimes assist in placing a guarantee of payment, but this is not applicable for all countries or providers.

 Am I covered if I travel outside the host country?

-Students are only covered by the ACE policy during the program dates, and 7 days either before or after the official dates.
+Students are only covered by the CHUBB policy during the program dates, and 7 days either before or after the official dates.
 In the event you elect to extend your travel beyond the policy term you can purchase additional insurance at the link posted below.
 If you have any questions please contact Tim Cummons at email@example.com or (800) 346-4075 ext 1452 or here.

 If my laptop is stolen when I’m on the program, am I covered by Dickinson insurance?

 Students are not covered by Dickinson for personal liability, including the loss or theft of personal property.
 It is the responsibility of each program participant to purchase liability insurance, if needed.
 Students who bring laptops are advised to purchase adequate coverage.
 Check first to see whether the homeowner's insurance of your parents/guardian will cover personal liability while overseas.
 Normally, a copy of the police report filed at the time of loss or theft will be required by the insurer before any claim will be considered.

 I am studying in a developing country, does the Dickinson CHUBB insurance policy cover emergency medical evacuation?

 Yes, the policy covers emergency medical evacuation.
 International SOS will be responsible for when an emergency medical evacuation is necessary.
 If the procedure can be performed in-country (or in a neighboring country) this coverage will not pay for the student to return to their home country for the procedure.